Foundation Underpinning- Understanding the Types

 Foundation Piering or Piles

 There’s a big debate going on about round shaft piers versus square shaft piers.
-We believe each type of pier has a place depending upon the foundation stabilization situation.
+We believe each type of pier has a place depending upon the foundation underpinning situation.
 For compression applications JES utilizes round shaft piers and for tension applications square shaft piers are used.

 Round Shaft Piers